 Restaurants, bars, and clubs line the streets, the vast majority of which stay open all night, or at least until the early hours.
 This makes it the perfect option for people who like to party around the clock, as the entertainment will keep going as long as they do.

 Featuring a selection of both modern and traditional options, you can mix up your nights and try something different each time you venture out.
 With over 100 venues, from cocktail bars to dance clubs, and even swanky restaurants, you will truly be spoilt for choice.

-A large portion of the most popular bars in Corso Italia are located immediately to the south of Piazza Tasso.
+There are also a large portion of the most popular bars in Corso Italia, located immediately to the south of Piazza Tasso.
 This provides the option to enjoy wild nights to the backdrop of some of Sorrento’s most historic and iconic locations.

 Accommodation in the area is similarly diverse, with everything from stylish hotels to private rentals and Airbnb’s.
 This guarantees you will be able to find somewhere close to the action to stay, no matter what your budget or taste may be.